 Social media automation is a divisive topic.
-Critics of automation maintain that it’s the antithesis of social media; it’s ‘anti social’ by definition.
+Critics of automatic content sharing maintain that it’s the antithesis of social media; it’s ‘anti social’ by definition.
 Proponents, meanwhile, wax lyrical about efficiency gains and scalability.

 So is social media automation ‘good’ or ‘bad’ for a brand?
 Or is it a bit of both?

 What is social media automation?